marcellmolnar/Simple-Android-App-with-Native-C-OpenCV-Support/README.md

 # Simple Android App with Native C++ Support
 Shows the camera view in fullscreen in gray.
-The color convertion done with native C++ OpenCV code.
+The color convertion done with native C++ OpenCV code. <br />
+Useful when creating a new project.

 ### SETUP:
 1. Download OpenCV for Android pack.
-Unzip to C:/
+Unzip to C:/ (or *your path*)
 2. New Android project with C++ support.
-3. New->Import module: path: C:/OpenCV-android-sdk/sdk/java
+3. New->Import module: path: C:/OpenCV-android-sdk/sdk/java (or *your path/OpenCV-android-sdk/sdk/java*)
 4. Go to File->Project Structure.
 On the left, select app.
 On the top, select Dependencies.
 Add new Module dependency and select openCVLibrary.
 5. App build gradle and OpenCV build gradle should have the same: compileSdkVersion buildToolsVerion minSdkVersion and targetSdkVersion.
-6. Create new directory in the /src/main folder named "jniLibs".
+6. Create new directory in the *project directory*/src/main folder named "jniLibs".
-7. Copy into jniLibs all the folders in C:/OpenCV-android-sdk/sdk/native/libs (arm64-v8a,armeabi,etc.)
+7. Copy into jniLibs all the folders (arm64-v8a,armeabi,etc.) from C:/OpenCV-android-sdk/sdk/native/libs (or *your path/OpenCV-android-sdk/sdk/java*)
 8. Modify CMakeLists.txt with the following lines:
 	To the beginning:

-		set(pathToOpenCV C:\\OpenCV-android-sdk)
+		set(pathToOpenCV C:\\OpenCV-android-sdk (or *your path*))
-		set(pathToProject C:\\Users\\Marci\\Desktop\\other_stuff\\Android/OpenCV)
+		set(pathToProject *your project path*)

 	After "cmake_minimum_requires":